LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

 A _research article_ is based on _result data_,
 which are the outcomes of an _experiment_.
-The experiment in turn also has (multiple) provenance chains, and this article focuses on _software configurations_ and _software modules_.
+The experiment in turn also has (multiple) provenance chains, and this article provides mechanisms to describe _software configurations_ and _software modules_.
 </figcaption>
 </figure>